WEEZOOKARP/RX-diving--SNZ/README.md

 Diving Script for QB

+I am by no means saying this is the best way to do this, this is my first script and am open to improvments.
+Adjust/Edit whereever you see fit.

 RX-diving
-* gives materials and a chance for a 'rare' item
+* Gives materials and a chance for a 'rare' item
+* Idles at 0.00ms
+* Havent seen it go above 0.09ma

 ## Screenshots